Simulating Time Evolution with Fully Optimized Single-Qubit Gates on Parameterized Quantum Circuits: A. 1D Heisenberg model with FQS(1q, 3p)

 Here, we consider a 5-qubit 1D Heisenberg model under the periodic boundary condition.
 The Hamiltonian is given as

 where the coupling constant $J$ and the external fields $h$ satisfy $J=h=1$, and $G=\{{V,E}\}$ is the undirected graph of the lattice with 5 nodes.
-The imaginary time propagators were prepared under first order Trotter decomposition with fixed time step $\varDelta\tau=0.50$.
-We carried out 21 independent ITE simulations obtained with FQS in comparison with NFT and Fraxis, where we consistently employed an ansatz with ladder-like entangler shown in Fig.~\ref{fgr:PQC_Heisenberg}, but the single qubit gates were replaced by $R_y$ (NFT) and $R_n(\pi)$ (Fraxis) gates.
-Although for fair comparison identical initial states should be employed for NFT, Fraxis, and FQS, it is not possible to employ consistent initial conditions between NFT and Fraxis.
-Thus, we separately compared FQS with Fraxis and NFT by preparing different initial conditions as shown in Fig.~\ref{fgr:vs_NFT_Fraxis}.
+The imaginary time propagators were prepared under the first-order Trotter decomposition with fixed time step $\Delta\tau=0.50$.
+We carried out 21 independent ITE simulations obtained with FQS in comparison with NFT and Fraxis, where we consistently employed an ansatz with ladder-like entangler shown in Fig.~\ref{fgr:PQC_Heisenberg}(a).

-In comparison to NFT with $R_y$ ansatz, the initial rotational axes in FQS were slightly perturbed from Y axis while identical values were assigned to the initial rotational angles, which were randomly selected.
+Since it is not possible to employ the identical state as the initial conditions consistently for NFT, Fraxis, and FQS, we separately compared FQS with Fraxis and NFT by preparing different initial conditions as shown in Fig.~\ref{fgr:vs_NFT_Fraxis}.
+In comparison to NFT with $R_y$ ansatz, the initial rotational axes in FQS were slightly perturbed from the y-axis while identical values were assigned to the initial rotational angles, which were randomly selected.
 Otherwise the axes were not updated from the initial direction keeping the state vector in real space.
 Although unvarying axis is not trivial from Eq.~(\ref{eqn:g_mu}), it seems to be reasonable, because a state expressed by $R_y$ ansatz corresponds to a real vector, and a resulting state by exact ITE based on the stationary Hamiltonian initiating from a state in real vector space trivially remains in real.
-Note that the axis rearrangement from Y axis is critical for the Heisenberg model, because its ground state cannot be expressed by the $R_y$ ansatz.
+Note that the axis rearrangement from the y-axis is critical for the Heisenberg model, because its ground state cannot be expressed by the $R_y$ ansatz.
 Indeed, NFT based on the $R_y$ ansatz did not sufficiently reach to the ground state.
 Although the effect of the initial perturbation was not pronounced in the beginning of the simulation, the difference of ITE paths of FQS and NFT became distinct around $\tau=100$ as seen in Fig.~\ref{fgr:vs_NFT_Fraxis}, which implies the complex component gradually increased in the course of the simulation and became dominant at this point.
 In this case, obviously, FQS is advantageous with respect to expressibility for the ground state.